Furnace operator showing the mound of earth where a brass statue will appear through lost-wax casting

 The second part addresses the current forms of this art and the journey the objects make from the villages where they are made (and still used in rituals) to the towns where they are resold and exhibited.
 This second part concentrates on the bronzes of Orissa, a vast collection of which can be found at the musée du quai Branly.

-Rousseleau initially trained in philosophy and then prehistory and ethnology; he obtained his viva examination in 2004 (under the direction of Jean-Claude Galey) owing to a research grant from the Ecole des Hautes Etudes en Sciences Sociales (School for Advanced Studies in Social Sciences).
-His thesis report focused on ethnology and the history of relations between ‘tribes’ and kingdoms in central India (Orissa); 2004-06: Temporary teaching and research assistant at EHESS (reading group on “Anthropology and History in India: debates and current affairs”.
+Rousseleau initially trained in philosophy and then prehistory and ethnology; he obtained his viva examination in 2004 (under the direction of Jean-Claude Galey) with a research grant from the Ecole des Hautes Etudes en Sciences Sociales (School for Advanced Studies in Social Sciences).
+His thesis report focused on ethnology and the history of relations between ‘tribes’ and kingdoms in central India (Orissa).
+From 2004-2006 he was a temporary teaching and research assistant at EHESS (reading group on “Anthropology and History in India: debates and current affairs”).

-Member of the Centre d’Etudes de l’Inde et de l’Asie du Sud (Centre of Indian and South Asian Studies, CNRS – EHESS), the author’s preferred research subjects are: the socio-cultural construction of environmental awareness (‘natural’/’artificial’), the ethno-history of Orissa and the âdivâsî groups or Scheduled tribes, the links between oral and written literature and the colonial and Indian imagination concerning âdivâsî.
+He is a member of the Centre d’Etudes de l’Inde et de l’Asie du Sud (Centre of Indian and South Asian Studies, CNRS – EHESS).
+His preferred research subjects are: the socio-cultural construction of environmental awareness (‘natural’/’artificial’), the ethno-history of Orissa and the âdivâsî groups of Scheduled tribes and the links between oral and written literature and the colonial and Indian imagination concerning âdivâsî.

 Most important publications